Ilesh/MentionsDisplayer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Credits

-* Thanks to "AssistoLab" for Amazin Dropdown repo.
+* Thanks to "AssistoLab" for Amazing Dropdown repo.